 The 2007 Equity Plan authorizes the grant of stock options, restricted stock or other equity-based awards to employees.
 At December 31, 2016, there were 5,097,874 shares of common stock remaining available for future issuance under the 2007 Equity Plan.
-Beginning in 2008, Ocwen granted equity-based awards to certain members of senior management that included stock options, a portion of which included only a service condition.
+Beginning in 2008, Ocwen granted equity-based awards to certain members of senior management that included stock options, a portion of which included only a service condition and a portion of which included only a market condition.
 Beginning in 2015, Ocwen began granting equity awards to certain members of senior management that included stock options with only a service condition, stock units with only a service condition and a market condition.
 These awards had the following characteristics in common: